raspberrypilearning/save-the-shark/en/step_3.md

 --- task ---

-Add blocks to detect when the **Plastic** sprite hits the bottom of the screen, and then deletes itself:
+Add blocks so that the **Plastic** sprite detects when it hits the bottom of the Stage, and then deletes itself:

 ![plastic sprite](images/plastic-sprite.png)